nicklafferty/craftycody/content/life/turning-our-yard-into-a-magical-forest.md

 ### Deck

-I repainted the deck itself from a rusty red color to a mossy seafoam with dark blue accents.
+I repainted the deck itself from a rusty red color to a mossy green with dark blue accents.
 I was originally going to strip the paint and stain it, but the deck is kind of crappy for lack of a better word.
 I have a feeling we're going to have to replace the whole thing eventually and I didn't want to do all that work.
 Plus, painting is fun and you get to add more color which, now that our house is solid white, we were in need of.

 ### Window bed